 The headline also tells search engines what your post is about so they can refer it to people searching for the topics you are writing about.

-Garrett Moon, Founder at CoSchedule wrote a detailed post about what makes a headline more shearable.
+Garrett Moon, Founder of CoSchedule wrote a detailed post about what makes a headline more shearable.

 This is what Garrett discovered about the emotional value of a headline: